 This is important because mutations in DNA can result in substitutions of one amino acid for another.
-If the substituted amino acid has a different chemistry from the original amino acid, the effect on the protein’s structure and function can be significant.
+If the substituted amino acid has a different chemistry than the original amino acid, the effect on the protein’s structure and function can be significant.
 For example, the inherited blood disorder sickle cell anemia is caused by a substitution of glutamic acid for valine in a protein called hemoglobin, which carries oxygen in red blood cells.
 Glutamic acid is (obviously) an acid, while valine is non-polar.
 The substitution changes hemoglobin’s chemistry so that it polymerizes under low oxygen conditions, causing red blood cells to become spiked (“2”) instead of smooth (“1”), blocking capillaries and causing tissue damage.

 2.b.
 Peptide Bonds

 During the process of protein synthesis, ribosomes (tiny particles within cells, represented by “2” below) link amino acids (“1”) together, following instructions sent to them from the cell’s DNA.
-The instructions are in the form of a single stranded nucleic acid called messenger RNA, shown at “3” below.
+The instructions are in the form of a single-stranded nucleic acid called messenger RNA, shown at “3” below.